 - Hilton Honors American Express Aspire Card (One free weekend night each year, up to 14x points on eligible Hilton stays)

 The Surpass is like the old Citi Hilton Reserve.
 If you want a premium travel credit card that offers posh air travel perks yet gives you the opportunity to earn Hilton Honors on every purchase, choose the Aspire instead.
 With either option, you can also qualify for the Amex welcome offer again.

 The information for the Hilton Honors American Express Aspire Card has been collected independently by Johnny Jet.
 The card details on this page have not been reviewed or provided by the card issuer.

 Use an Amex Membership Rewards Credit Card

-The Platinum Card from American Express and the Amex Premier Rewards Gold give you the opportunity to earn bonus points on every travel purchase.
+The Platinum Card from American Express gives you the opportunity to earn bonus points on every travel purchase.
 You can then transfer your points on a 1:1 basis to many airline and hotel travel partners including Hilton.

 Since hotel points aren’t always the most valuable travel rewards currency, this additional flexibility can boost your award travel potential.
 You can still redeem your Amex points for Hilton stays whenever you want and also for flights when you don’t want to pay cash for a plane ticket.